• HOME

 Now it is time to bundle them together!
 It is almost done!
 Yay!

-You can use floral tape or regular tape or a ribbon to tie it together.
+You can use floral tape or clear tape or a ribbon to tie it together.
 Depending on how heavy your bouquet ends up being, you might need to use a pin to ensure that the ribbon wrap doesn’t fall apart.

 Pin through the last part of the ribbon upwards into the stem bundle so it holds firm.
+See how the pin went through the stem in the photo below?
+That’s how the ribbon will hold the bundle together better.

 You start by wrapping your stems with a generic tape to hold them together (if you have floral tape, the better!), and then you wrap the ribbon OVER the tape; as you get to the end of the ribbon, you fold the edge inwards, and then you poke the pin through the stems upwards.